Get started with C

 PdfPrimerWhitePaper.pdfto a multi-page TIFF image format, run:./pdftoolspdf2imgsimple PdfPrimerWhitePaper.pdf PdfPrimerWhitePaper.tiff

-You can apply a similar procedure described in this tutorial for other code samples.
+You can apply a similar procedure described in this tutorial for other code examples.
 For more information, see Code samples page.

 Integrate the SDK into your application